Ertugrulmutlu/object_detection_darknetandtenserfklow/README.md

   How to works:

     1- Extract the files in folder
-    2- With cmd, start .py file (Example:python object_detection.py --config=yolo.cfg --weights=yolo.weight )
+    2- Put in to folder, "coco.names", "*.weights" , "*.config" files download from internet, 3- With cmd, start .py file (Example:python object_detection.py --config=yolo.cfg --weights=yolo.weight),
-    3- When the program is running, it will ask for camera permission, if it doesn't, it will work.
+    4- When the program is running, it will ask for camera permission, if it doesn't, it will work.

  How to use program with own model: